 Help shape the agenda on global resources, sustainability and political risk

-- Supporting the team on client assignments, including research into socio-political issues around resource projects as well as on broader global issues; contributing to analyses for client reports; preparing notes following conversations with regional or issue experts; and supporting project managers in successful delivery of the client projects.
+- Supporting the team on client assignments, including research into socio-political issues around resource projects, as well as on broader global issues such as climate change and increased investor attention on Environmental, Social, Governance (ESG); contributing to analyses for client reports; preparing notes following conversations with regional or issue experts; and supporting project managers in successful delivery of the client projects.

-The successful candidate will also be expected to undertake a set of essential administrative tasks, e.g. helping to maintain our internal client database, scheduling calls and meetings, updating our website and other tasks.
+In addition, the successful candidate will be expected to undertake a set of essential administrative tasks, e.g. helping to maintain our internal client and senior advisor databases, scheduling calls and meetings, updating our website and other tasks.

 This is an exciting opportunity for anyone who wants to gain practical experience in the sustainability / political risk field.
-Much of the work will be challenging and intellectually engaging, often with tight deadlines, and involve research on a globally important set of issues, with some potential opportunities for international travel.
+Much of the work will be challenging and intellectually engaging, often with tight deadlines, and involve research on a globally important set of issues.
+There will also be some potential opportunities for international travel.
 We offer a working environment which is driven by our social purpose, values initiative and excellence, and is highly supportive of employees’ professional development.

 The role would suit applicants with 1-2 years of work experience or recent graduates.

 The ideal candidate will have:

 Skills / qualifications: